ehn-dcc-development/hcert-testdata/README.md

 Sample output is saved to `test.bin` (raw binary EHC), `test_aztec.png` (Aztec) and `test_qrcode.png` (QR).
 The `test` target will also verify the EHC and write its output to `test.txt`.

+### Testing with Docker

+For testing with Docker on a standard Linux host, the following command sequence may be used:

+    docker build -t hcert .
+    docker run -it --rm hcert

+### Testing with Fedora Linux

+For native testing on a Fedora Linux host, the following command sequence may be used:

+    dnf install -y git make jq python3 python3-pip python3-cryptography
+    pip3 install poetry
+    git clone https://github.com/kirei/hcert.git /tmp/hcert
+    cd /tmp/hcert
+    poetry install && poetry run make test

 ## Data Format